Meet our Year 6 Team:

 Teaching Assistant

-Mrs Bingham
+Mrs Chapman

-Our Summer Topic is Brazil
+Our Autumn Topic is World War Two

-In the Brazil unit we aim to:
+In the WWII unit we aim to:

 Key Vocabulary